inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 This is a documentation for an **upgrade** of your FOLIO system.

-* It assumes that you have already successfully installed a FOLIO system and now want to upgrade your system to Orchid.
+* It assumes that you have already successfully installed a FOLIO system and now want to upgrade your system to Poppy.

 * If you are deploying FOLIO for the first time, or if you want to start with a fresh installation for whatever reasons, see [how to do a **fresh installation**]({{< ref "singleserverfreshinstall.md" >}}) of a single server deployment.